-- Seven members, chaired by a Learned Society administrator. - \ Three university academics. - \ Three university administrators. - \ Four women and three men. - English, Scottish and Welsh universities represented. - There is a subject specialist on each panel for each of the applications from departments which are being considered.
+- Seven members, chaired by a Learned Society administrator - A Learned Society administrator, 3 academics and 3 university administrators - Four women and three men - English, Scottish and Welsh universities represented. - There was a subject specialist on the panel for each of the applications from departments which are being considered.